absdnd/jpeg_dc_detection/README.md

-# Block Double compression detection using Multi-Coloumn CNN.
+# Block Level Double compression detection using Multi-Coloumn CNN.

 This repository contains the code for reproducing results presented in the paper "Double JPEG Compression Detection of Distinguishable Blocks in Images Compressed With Same Quantization Matrix" (MLSP 2020)